stellaquizas/system-demo/README.md

 ├── setup-github-cicd.sh          # Script to set up GitHub CI/CD
 └── setup-gitlab-cicd.sh          # Script to set up GitLab CI/CD
 ```

+**Note**: The `.gitignore` file in the system-demo repository is configured to ignore the `system-rest/` and `system-vue/` directories, as they are separate Git repositories.

 ## 10. Next Steps (TODO)